Fees and key information

 (option, 15 credits)

-This module will explore the types of risk that the aviation and travel sector are exposed to and, what possible solutions might be put forward to mitigate against these.
-The module also seeks to understand what crisis management is and how to effectively apply it to the aviation industry.
+This module aims to explore the types of risk that the aviation and travel sector generally sector is exposed to and, what possible solutions might be put forward to mitigate against these.

-- to build a practical knowledge base of the resource requirements and facilities necessary for airlines, airports and the travel industry to operate as effectively and efficiently as possible in sub optimal business environments
+A second aim of this module is to build a practical knowledge base of the operational requirements for airlines and airports and wider industry sectors, to operate as effectively and efficiently as possible in sub optimal business environments or, due to unforeseen or unstoppable events.

 Sustainability, Business and Responsibility